If creating a website for your business is at the top of your to-do list this year, you probably have some questions:

 Choose wisely – and this will save you a lot of time and frustration.

-I’ve seen many business owners get extremely frustrated with their website templates – and many end up hiring me to either fix their website or create a brand new one for them – because they can’t figure out how to use the template.
+I’ve seen many business owners get extremely frustrated with their website templates – and many end up hiring me to fix their website or create a brand new website for them – because they can’t figure out how to use the template.

 Install the website or template and learn how to use it: